Auto Train Schedule

 Those who want a sleeper room have a few options depending on their needs.
 If you do not have a scooter, you could get a lower-level roomette or reserve the Accessible bedroom, depending on your needs.
 You will need to call Amtrak to reserve an accessible room, and they are limited.

-When booking, make sure Amtrak knows you need assistance and make sure you review the Amtrak accessible service page.
+When booking, make sure Amtrak knows you need assistance and that you review the Amtrak accessible service page.

 See Where Your Room or Coach Car is on the Auto Train.